So in your next match you are up against a low handicap player or someone who is simply a better golfer than you.

 What can you do to make sure you get that win?
 Is it even possible to beat him or her?

-They should also as an added bonus help you play better golf in general!
+And as an added bonus they should also help you play better golf in general!

 When a higher handicapped player plays a much better player a lot of thoughts, the majority of them negative will come to the surface.

 These often include the following:

 - Don’t get angry when you hit a bad shot